Flood Advisory issued for Maricopa by NWS - News Break

 Flood Advisory issued for Maricopa by NWS

-Effective: 2021-07-23 04:37:00 PDT Expires: 2021-07-23 07:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-22 18:50:00 PDT Expires: 2021-07-22 22:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Maricopa The National Weather Service in Phoenix has issued a * Flood Advisory for Maricopa County in south central Arizona * Until 745 AM MST. * At 437 AM MST, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly along Skunk Creek.
-Up to 1 inch of rain has fallen. * Some locations that will experience flooding include Phoenix, New River and Anthem.
-Locations along Skunk Creek are the most likely place to experience minor flooding.
-Additional rainfall amounts up to 0.5 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Target Area: Maricopa The National Weather Service in Phoenix has issued a * Arroyo and Small Stream Flood Advisory for Maricopa County in south central Arizona * Until 1030 PM MST. * At 719 PM MST, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause arroyo and small stream flooding. * Some locations that will experience flooding include Wickenburg.alerts.weather.gov

 Comments / 0